bartvoet/pythoncourse/10_python_conditional_flow.md

 elif a == b:
     print("a is equal to b")
 else:
-    print("a is smaller or equal to b")
+    print("a is smaller compared to b")
 ~~~

 ### Meerdere elif-clausules